florian-huber/python-introduction-eng/lesson_material_english/01_variables.md

 > a) 40
 > b) 42
 > c) x + 2
-> d) Error, da x = x + 2 mathematisch inkorrekt ist
+> d) Error, as x = x + 2 is mathematically incorrect

-> Welche der folgenden Variablennamen sind OK?
+> Which of the following variable names are OK?
 > a) `print = "my text"`
 > b) `else = "my text"`
 > c) `sehr_wichtig = "my text"`
 > d) `übermäßig_wichtig = "my text"`
 > e) `ImportantText = "my text"`

-## Regeln für Variablennamen

-Es gibt einige einfache, aber wichtige Regeln für die Wahl von Variablennamen in Python:

-- **Verwendet Kleinbuchstaben** und Unterstriche `_` zur Trennung von Wörtern, um die Lesbarkeit zu erhöhen.
-- **Vermeidet reservierte Keywords** oder Funktionsnamen, um Konflikte zu verhindern.
-- **Sprecht Englisch**: Auch wenn Variablennamen in anderen Sprachen (z.
-B. Deutsch) zulässig sind, wird Englisch üblicherweise bevorzugt, um den Code auch für andere verständlich zu halten.
-- **Achtet auf Sonderzeichen**: Vermeidet nach Möglichkeit Umlaute (ä, ö, ü) oder andere Sonderzeichen in Variablennamen, da sie nicht überall unterstützt werden und zu Komplikationen führen können.
+## Rules for Variable Names

+Here are some simple but important rules for naming variables in Python:

+- **Use lowercase letters** and underscores `_` to separate words to improve readability.
+- **Avoid reserved keywords** or function names to prevent conflicts.
+- **Use English**: While variable names in other languages (e.g., German) are allowed, English is commonly preferred to make the code more accessible to others.
+- **Be cautious with special characters**: Avoid using umlauts (ä, ö, ü) or other special characters in variable names, as they may not be supported everywhere and could cause complications.

 ## Debugging!

-Mit **debugging** meinen wir das Beseitigen von Fehlern im Programmcode (Fehler = "bugs").
-Wir werden später noch detaillierter auf das Thema eingehen, aber gleich zu Beginn ist es hilfreich ein wenig Erfahrung zu sammeln mit der Art und Weise wie Python (bzw. der Python-Interpreter) Fehler im Code anzeigt.
-Hierbei geht es nicht um Fehler, die ein erfolgreiches Ausführen des Codes unmöglich machen.

-### Übung zum Debugging:

-1. Was passiert bei einer print-Anweisung, wenn wir eine oder beide Klammern weglassen?

-2. Was passiert wenn wir einen String ausgeben wollen und eine oder beide Anführungszeichen weglassen?

-3. Was passiert wenn wir zwei Zahlen addieren wollen aber ++ oder +++ schreiben?

-4. Was passiert wenn wir ein + oder eine Null vor eine Zahl schreiben, z.B.
-05 - 2 oder +5 -2 ?

-5. Was passiert wenn wir ein Leerzeichen vor print("hello") schreiben?

-6. Mit Python beantworten ("Taschenrechnermodus"): Wie viele Sekunden haben 42 Minuten und 42 Sekunden?
+**Debugging** refers to fixing errors (bugs) in the program code.
+We’ll explore debugging in more detail later, but even at the beginning, it’s helpful to get familiar with how Python (or the Python interpreter) reports errors in the code.

+### Debugging Exercises:

+1. What happens in a `print` statement if we leave out one or both parentheses?
+2. What happens if we try to print a string but leave out one or both quotation marks?
+3. What happens if we try to add two numbers but use `++` or `+++` instead of `+`?
+4. What happens if we write a `+` or a `0` before a number, e.g., `05 - 2` or `+5 - 2`?
+5. What happens if we add a space before `print("hello")`?
+6. Use Python as a calculator: How many seconds are in 42 minutes and 42 seconds?